OraOpenSource/apex-nitro/readme.md

 Then open up your favorite code editor where your JavaScript, CSS files are.
 Any change you make to your files will be synchronized to your APEX app in real time.

+Tip: use `apex-nitro launch --nomin` to skip the building of production files that includes *.min.js and *.min.css.
+This will accelerate the build time while you are developing.

 ### File structure

 Create, edit or delete any file in your local source folder.
 Example: